 While the timing disk is part of the crank, the sensors sit over the two cases and need to be unbolted at this time.
 There is no special alignment for them during re-assembly.

 The next component to undo is the Alternator Shaft, you need to pull it forward after you release the chain.
-In the photo below, you need to under bolt “A”, then release the tensioner and finally unbolt bolt “B”.
+In the photo below, you need to undo bolt “A”, then release the tensioner and finally unbolt bolt “B”.

 Once all the cases that attach to both halves of the engine are removed, as well as the oil pump, you can then work towards removing the bottom engine case, two things to note, the shift dogs for the gears and the Counter Balance shaft are located in the bottom case, read the service manual on how to align the balance shaft before you pull the case off so you can re-align it during re-assembly.